China, Burkina Faso establish ties following Taiwan snub - Journal du Cameroun

 Calling China “the world’s most important economy,” Barry said he expected Burkina Faso to benefit from the relationship.

+In a statement, the foreign ministry accused Burkina Faso of “being lured by China’s dollar diplomatic offensive, ignoring the significant contributions Taiwan had made for the past 24 years towards Burkina Faso’s security, social stability, economic development and people’s livelihood”.

-Tsai has lashed out at China’s “crude behaviours” since Burkina Faso broke ties.
+Tsai has also lashed out at China’s “crude behaviours” after Burkina Faso broke ties.

 “China’s crude behaviours to undermine our sovereignty have already challenged the bottom line of Taiwan’s society.
-We will not tolerate it anymore,” she said.
+We will not tolerate it anymore,” she said Thursday.

-She accused Beijing of using “dollar diplomacy” to lure away the island’s allies.

 The Dominican Republic switched recognition to Beijing earlier in May, terminating a 77-year diplomatic relationship to recognise China.